cortex-js/compute-engine/src/docs/guide-numerical-evaluations.md

 When using the `auto` numeric mode, calculations are performed using bignum numbers.

-Computations which result in a complex number will return a complex number.
+Computations which result in a complex number will return a complex number as a `Complex` object.

 ## Simplifying Before Evaluating